 Publication Ethical Consideration

 Our ethic statements are based on COPE’s Best Practice Guidelines for Journal Editors.
-The publication of an article in the peer-reviewed journals published by IJBMS is the process of permanent knowledge improvement.
+The publication of an article in peer-reviewed journals published by BigBio Researchers and Publishers is the process of permanent knowledge improvement.
 It is a direct reflection of the quality of the work of the authors and the institutions that support them.
 Peer-reviewed articles support and embody the scientific method.
-It is therefore important to agree upon standards of expected ethical behavior for all parties involved in the act of publishing: the author, the journal editor, the peer reviewer, the publisher and the society of society-owned or sponsored journals.
+It is therefore important to agree upon standards of expected ethical behavior for all parties involved in the act of publishing: the author, the journal editor, the peer reviewer, the publisher, and the society of society-owned or sponsored journals.